 Best Drum Throne Selection Methodology

-We looked at all the popular and highly rated options available from major retailers in the USA and placed 33 of them on our short-list for closer examination - you can see the list in our Music Gear Database.
-Then we collected feedback from over 12,400 ratings, reviews and comments from retailers, forums, blogs and videos which we used to report on the Pros and Cons of each one in our recommended list above in addition to processing them with the Gearank Algorithm in order to produce rating scores our of 100 for each one.
-Finally we selected the highest rated options in each of the 3 categories above.
-For more information about our methods see How Gearank Works.
+We looked at all the popular and highly rated options available from major retailers in the USA and placed 37 of them on our shortlist for closer examination – you can see the list in our Music Gear Database.
+Then we collected feedback from over 14,000 ratings, reviews, and comments from retailers, forums, blogs, and videos, which we used to report on the Pros and Cons of each one in our recommended list above in addition to processing them with the Gearank Algorithm in order to produce rating scores out of 100 for each one.
+Finally,we selected the highest rated options in each of the 3 categories above.
+For more information about our methods, see How Gearank Works.

 About the Author and Contributors